 Note: To achieve zero downtime, you can edit the farm and specify the minimum number of RDSH servers that must remain available for users during these maintenance operations.

-- To update the master image, install the updates, run the VMware OS Optimization Tool, and use the recommended utilities to reclaim disk space, as described in Just-in-Time Apps with VMware Horizon 7, before taking a new VM snapshot.
+- To update the golden image, install the updates, run the VMware OS Optimization Tool, and use the recommended utilities to reclaim disk space, as described in Just-in-Time Apps with VMware Horizon 7, before taking a new VM snapshot.

 - To update single-user desktops, use the Push Image operation on the Horizon Administrator desktop pool Summary tab to schedule the update and force users to log out if necessary.
 See the Reviewer’s Guide for View in VMware Horizon 7: Instant Clones.

-- To update RDSH servers, select Immediate for the maintenance schedule, and select the new updated master image.
+- To update RDSH servers, select Immediate for the maintenance schedule, and select the new updated golden image.
 The Immediate maintenance schedule works similarly to the Push Image operation for desktops.
 See Just-in-Time Apps with VMware Horizon 7.

 Most of the following general App Volumes recommendations are excerpted from the Best Practices for an App Volumes Deployment in Production section of VMware App Volumes Deployment Considerations:

 - Always use at least two App Volumes Managers for redundancy, fronted with a load balancer.

 - Use the Storage Groups feature to balance AppStack load across multiple datastores.